 Keeping Surveys Short and Simple

-The questions should be clear and simple so that the respondents can give to-the-point answers.
-Creating crisp survey questions and keeping it short would not only help the respondents to save their time, but will also save your time by giving you more clear and meaningful data.
-Some important things you can ensure:
+The questions should be clear and simple so that the customers can give to-the-point answers.
+Creating crisp survey questions and keeping it short would not only help your customers to save their time, but will also save your own time by giving you more clear and meaningful data.
+Some important things you should ensure:

-- Keep the survey questions to the minimum possible
+- Keep the survey questions to the minimum possible number

 - Add only required number of survey pages